kamalbuilds/OmniGovern-DAO/README.md

 ![Omnilogo ](https://github.com/kamalbuilds/OmniGovern-DAO/assets/95926324/9153b62f-aa35-43aa-87f3-53984aade105)

-Cross-Chain DAO Management and Governance Reinvented with LayerZero! 💫
+Cross-Chain Crowdfunding Project Backed by OmniGovernDAO , DAO Management and Governance Reinvented with LayerZero , OP Stack Chains , WorldID , Safe! 💫

 **📜 Description:** OmniGovern is a comprehensive platform built on LayerZero that simplifies the management and governance of DAOs across multiple blockchains.
 It leverages the power of LayerZero's cross-chain capabilities to provide seamless interaction between different blockchain networks.